preahs/Postette/README.md

 ## Usage

-- On first launch, you will be prompted to create an admin user.
+- On first launch, you will be prompted to create your user.
 - After setup, log in to access the dashboard, create posts, manage subscribers, and send newsletters.
-- Subscribers can sign up via invite links and must verify their email before receiving newsletters.
+- Subscribers can sign up via invite links and must verify their email before receiving newsletters (verification is to prevent abuse).
 - Posts can include images and videos (with size limits enforced).
 - Sent and archived posts can be managed and deleted from the dashboard.
+- Preview the full newsletter with each post before sending it off.

 ---